 - Romero Britto et al. v.
 Hector Figueroa Khury, et al., Civil No. 11-1856 and S. Tous S.L. v.
-Dionisio Acosta, et al., Civil No. 13-1383: She was part of the team that represented Romero Britto and Tous in the two largest trademark, copyright and civil counterfeiting cases filed in the U.S. District Court for the District of Puerto Rico, successfully obtaining ex-parte temporary restraining orders, seizure orders, and, eventually, judgment for plaintiffs.
+Dionisio Acosta, et al., Civil No. 13-1383 where she was part of the team that represented Romero Britto and Tous in the two largest trademark, copyright and civil counterfeiting cases filed in the U.S. District Court for the District of Puerto Rico, successfully obtaining ex-parte temporary restraining orders, seizure orders, and, eventually, judgment for plaintiffs.

 - Luar Music Corp. v.
 Universal Music Group, Inc., 847 F.Supp.2d 299 (D.P.R.
-2012):Granting summary judgment as to time-barred copyright claims; rejecting plaintiff’s arguments under equitable estoppel doctrine.
+2012), a case granting summary judgment as to time-barred copyright claims; rejecting plaintiff’s arguments under equitable estoppel doctrine.

 - González-Oyarzún v.
 Caribbean City Builders, Inc. et al, 798 F.3d 26 (1st Cir.
-2015): The U.S. Court of Appeals for the First Circuit issued a per curiam opinion holding that the Commonwealth of Puerto Rico is “not constitutionally required to provide a jury trial in civil cases” under the Seventh Amendment of the U.S. Constitution and vacating the District Court’s declaratory judgment
+2015) a case where the U.S. Court of Appeals for the First Circuit issued a per curiam opinion holding that the Commonwealth of Puerto Rico is “not constitutionally required to provide a jury trial in civil cases” under the Seventh Amendment of the U.S. Constitution and vacating the District Court’s declaratory judgment.

 News & Publications

 - McV Litigation Practice Group NewsJune 6, 2018